 You can flip through the different boards to practice uppercase letters, lowercase letters, shapes and shape words, numbers, draw and write, and addition practice.

 I’m sure you can tell we have a love for dry erase boards at our house, but we also have a great love for our Doodle Pros.
-Luke and I practice writing letters, numbers and shapes on it all the time and one of my boys’ favorite things to do is create Angry Birds scenes on them.
+My son and I practice writing letters, numbers and shapes on it all the time and one of my boys’ favorite things to do is create Angry Birds scenes on them.
 When I won’t let them play video games, it’s the next best thing.
 I get a kick out of it every time.

 What educational time fillers do you use in your house??